Printing a Publication in Adobe PageMaker

 2. Go to Print Command

-On the menu bar, click File > Print.
-This will open the Print dialog box, where you can set all your printing preferences.
+Navigate to the primary menu system and select File > Print.
+This action launches the Print dialog box, the centralized control center where you will calibrate your technical preferences.

 3. Select Printer and Settings